zetavg/chromium-website/site/blink/launching-features/index.md

 ### Web developer facing change to existing code {:#change-to-existing-code}

-This is generally a public
-service announcement- “This is a web-developer-facing change to existing code without API changes, but you may see side effects.”
+This type is not commonly used.
+It is basically a public service announcement- “This is a web-developer-facing change to existing code without API changes, but you may see side effects.”
 This may be due to large-scale code refactoring or rewriting, where the goal is to cause no